top of page

 Include:

-• Clear photo
+• A recent photo

-• Name, breed, and color
+• Name, breed, color

-• Last seen date/location
+• Last seen location + date

-• Large phone number
+• A large, easy-to-read phone number

-• Reward (optional)
+• Optional: Reward

 stevehongsm@ps4c.net